AzFoxxo/Easy-git-update/README.md

 # Easy, git, update
+Continously push files to a remote git repo effortlessly

 ## Installation
 Download the repo and open git bash or Windows subsystem for Linux and run the file ```install-sync.sh```